Waka jumping

+The term comes from traditional Māori waka (canoes).
+Hence, "waka jumping" is analogous to the seafaring term to "jump ship", i.e., to leave a ship's crew abruptly and against the terms of a contract (or naval enlistment).

-In New Zealand, waka-jumping is a colloquial term for when a member of Parliament (MP) switches political party between elections, taking their parliamentary seat with them and potentially upsetting electoral proportionality in the New Zealand Parliament.
-In 2001 legislation was enacted that required list MPs to leave Parliament if they waka-jumped; this law expired after the 2005 election.
+In 2001, legislation was enacted that required MPs to leave Parliament if they left their party; this law expired after the 2005 election.
 In 2018 a similar law was passed which requires a defecting MP to give up their seat on the request of their former party leader.
 Electorate MPs may re-contest their seat in a by-election, whereas list MPs are replaced by the next available person on the party list.